johnypark/ConvNets-keras/README.md

 Convolution Neural Networks re-implementation in keras

-The purpose of this project is to offer flexible options to customize modern CNNs in keras.
+The purpose of this project is to offer flexible customizable options for modern CNNs in keras.

 Reference Papers:
 - [Deep Residual Learning for Image Recognition (Kaiming He et al., 2015)](https://arxiv.org/abs/1512.03385)